lazypsyco/TrueGrid/Resources/TrueGridInfo.md

 | 5 | Assembly | 50,000 MW | +75%
 | 6 | "Endless Mode"| 125,000 MW | +100%

-Supplying above the minimum threshold pays out bonus AWESOME Sink points.
-You can set the threshold inside the Space Elevator GUI.
+Supplying above the minimum threshold pays out bonus AWESOME Sink points, which can be set inside the Space Elevator GUI.
+You can ignore the power requirements by manually submitting the parts in the Space Elevator GUI, but there will not be any sink points returned.

 ___
 ## Complexity Options:

 Optional mechanics for players who want deeper simulation.

-#### Phase Shift (AC Systems)
+### Phase Shift (AC Systems):
 Machines on an AC grid introduce reactive power, reducing the usable capacity of that circuit.
 Additional buildings help manage this effect.

-Capacitor:
++ Capacitor:
-Offsets Phase Shift on the circuit.
+  + Offsets Phase Shift on the circuit.
-Improves usable capacity.
+  + Improves usable capacity.

-Inductor:
++ Inductor:
-Stabilizes circuits with rapidly changing loads.
+  + Stabilizes circuits with rapidly changing loads.
-Increases total Phase Shift on the grid.
+  + Increases total Phase Shift on the grid.

-#### Power Loss:
+### Power Loss:

 Electrical systems are not perfectly efficient and this mod introduces several sources of power loss: